Who we are

 Dr. Kelly has a long track record as a teambuilder and innovator in the delivery of multidisciplinary neuroscience and mental healthcare.
 He brings a unique experience of creating cutting-edge clinical care and research programs that thrive beyond the traditional confines of academia.
 He is now applying his experience and knowledge of this privademic model to the creation of the Psychedelic Science Institute.

 Greg Kearns is a health care strategist who has dedicated the past five years of his career to deeply studying and working full time in the emerging sector of psychedelic assisted therapies.
 Since founding his advisory firm, Forth Road Health, in 2019, Greg has offered consultation services to various organizations working to develop the infrastructure necessary for the successful integration of psychedelic medicines into the US health care system.
 He also previously worked for a year as the Director of Strategy and Working Groups for the Psychedelic Science Funders Collaborative (PSFC).
-Greg is proud to serve as the Chair of the Board and Interim Executive Director for Alchemy Community Therapy Center in Oakland, California.
+Greg served until recently as the Chair of the Board and Interim Executive Director for Alchemy Community Therapy Center in Oakland, California.

 Prior to entering the field of psychedelic assisted therapy, Greg spent 16 years developing expertise in operations, strategy, clinician relationships and community partnerships to drive strategic growth across the continuum of large, fully integrated, multi-channel health care systems.
 He previously served as Vice President of Strategic Planning, Business Development, and Innovation at Bon Secours Health System.
 Greg received his BS in Biology from Spring Hill College and his Master of Health Administration from Virginia Commonwealth University.